Cameron County, Texas: Education

 In addition, residents are eligible to apply to South Texas Independent School District's magnet schools.

 All of the county is in the service area of Texas Southmost College.

 Economy

+Cameron County has been considered one of the poorest urban counties in the US.

-SpaceX has been approved by the FAA to build a private spaceport east of Brownsville on the Gulf Coast.
+The FAA approved a SpaceX private spaceport east of Brownsville on the Gulf Coast.

-The SpaceX South Texas Launch Site is projected to employ 75–100 full-time workers in the early years with up to 150 full-time employees/contractors by 2019.
+The SpaceX South Texas Launch Site was originally projected to employ 75–100 full-time workers in the early years with up to 150 full-time employees/contractors by 2019.
 In 2014, SpaceX acquired additional land near Boca Chica, which they consolidated into a subdivision called "Mars Crossing", possibly named after the novel by science-fiction writer Geoffrey A. Landis.

-The Southern Cattle Tick (Rhipicephalus microplus) is invasive here.
+The southern cattle tick (Rhipicephalus microplus) is invasive here.
 Populations here have also become highly permethrin resistant.
 In 2014 the problem had become so severe that spread to neighboring counties was feared, and a Temporary Preventative Quarantine Area was established to preserve efficacy in those counties.
 All quarantine efforts have been somewhat unsuccessful, due at least in part to the ticks' infestation of wildlife including whitetail (Odocoileus virginianus).